 the latter bound entails the former only when $\lambda$ is replaced by $\lambda +\varepsilon$ for any $\varepsilon > 0$, provided $E[|X-\tilde{X}|]$ is locally bounded. \end{Remark}

-Note that for our general equation~\eqref{eq:McKean-Vlasov} with random coefficients $\B$ and $\Sigma$ we have to formulate Definitions~\ref{de:pathwise uniqueness} and~\ref{de:stability} for uniqueness and stability with respect to the underlying probability space.

-These concepts directly carry over to the case~\eqref{eq:deterministic coefficients} of deterministic coefficients, applied to each filtered probability space satisfying the usual conditions and on which there is a standard $d$-dimensional Brownian motion.
+Note that for our general equation~\eqref{eq:McKean-Vlasov} with random coefficients $\B$ and $\Sigma$, we have to formulate Definitions~\ref{de:pathwise uniqueness} and~\ref{de:stability} for uniqueness and stability with respect to the underlying probability space.
+These concepts carry over to the case~\eqref{eq:deterministic coefficients} of deterministic coefficients, applied to each filtered probability space satisfying the usual conditions and on which there is a standard $d$-dimensional Brownian motion.